Cape Rockjumper – perky mountain bird

 “Did you get it?” shouted Jack.
 Then I told him what had happened.
 I'll rather not repeat here what he said about bird photographers.
 Imagine a picture of a Rockjumper with a rain ghost frog in its bill!

 This all happened above the old Steenbras Railway Station at Sir Lowry’s Pass, just below the signal canon at the old Gantouw Pass.
-In a valley there you can sometimes hear the ghost frog calling.
-To see one is another thing.
+In a valley there you can sometimes hear the ghost frog calling, but to see one is another matter.

 This is a very good spot to watch Rockjumpers.
 It is just a short walk from where you can park your car, but the area falls within a nature reserve and a permit is required.
 This lovely bird lives in a very beautiful part of the Cape mountains.